int19h/jbomohi/dict/de'ei/comments.md

 since "tomorrow" is what starts at 0:00am and ends at 23:59 which pure {djedi} isnt always equal to since djedi can start at any time.

+## 2014-11-14T19:31:59Z — cogas (comment 1423, on definition 63704, in reply to 1422)

+Re: good question

+gleki wrote:
+> it's a good question how to define it.
+It's not just "za lo djedi be li"
+> since "tomorrow" is what starts at 0:00am and ends at 23:59 which pure
+> {djedi} isnt always equal to since djedi can start at any time.

+I tried to translate into Lojban, but I failed :(
+I have any idea of translating it..